-A new collaboration between local Jimmy John’s owners and Minnesota Hockey will support multiple initiatives aimed at growing the sport.
+A new collaboration between local Jimmy John’s franchisees and Minnesota Hockey will support multiple initiatives aimed at growing the sport.
 Among the initiatives supported is Gear Up Minnesota, an equipment grant program that works to make hockey more affordable for players and their families.
 Another is the Family Mentor Program, which matches seasoned hockey families with first-year families to help them acclimate to the world of hockey.

-“At Jimmy John’s we take immense pride in being a part of the community,” said local Jimmy John’s owners, Dan Vansteenburg.
+“At Jimmy John’s we take immense pride in being a part of the community,” said local Jimmy John’s franchisee, Dan Vansteenburg.
 “Our partnership with Minnesota Hockey and the Gear Up Minnesota grant program is a great way to show that.”

 Community involvement comes from the top at Jimmy John’s.
 In 2016, Jimmy John Liautaud and his wife, Leslie, established the Liautaud Family Foundation to help others help themselves.
 From supporting Camp Southern Ground, a non-profit project founded by Zac Brown, to paying off Christmas layaway items, Jimmy shares his good fortune with others.
 Jimmy supports several national organizations including the Mayo Clinic, the American Heart Association and the Folds of Honor Foundation.